-Utah requires UPDES construction storm water permits for soil disturbances of an acre or more, including less than an acre if it is part of a common plan of development or sale (that is over an acre).
+Utah requires an UPDES construction storm water permit for soil disturbances of an acre or more, including less than an acre if it is part of a common plan of development or sale (that is over an acre).
 Soil disturbance is described as clearing, grading, or excavating.
 These permits are necessary to ensure that discharges from construction sites will not adversely impact any applicable water quality standard.

-On July 1, 2024 the Construction Stormwater Permit and Construction Dewatering Hydrostatic Testing fees will increase per the legislature-approved 2025 Fee schedule.
+On July 1, 2024 the Construction Storm Water Permit and Construction Dewatering Hydrostatic Testing fees will increase per the legislature-approved 2025 Fee schedule.

 What type of permit do I need?